OpenEvalProject/evals/manuscripts/elife-53169/v2/manuscript.md

 ![Figure 5.](https://cdn.elifesciences.org/articles/53169/elife-53169-fig5-v2.jpg)

-**Figure 5.:** VH1-69-derived bNAbs with the CDRH3 disulfide motif.(Top) Surface representations of AR3X-E2 and other bNAb-E2 structures.
+**Figure 5.:** (Top) Surface representations of AR3X-E2 and other bNAb-E2 structures.
 E2, gray; AR3A-HC, red; AR3A-LC, light red; AR3C-HC, orange; AR3C-LC, yellow; AR3X-HC, green; AR3X-LC, light green; HEPC3-HC, blue; HEPC3-LC, light blue; HEPC74-HC, purple; HEPC74-LC, pink.
 (Bottom) Comparison of AR3A (red), AR3C (orange), AR3X (green), HEPC3 (blue), and HEPC74 (purple) epitopes.
 Epitopes on the E2 front layer (surface representation) were defined as residues in E2 containing an atom within 4 Å of the bound Fab.

 A feature of VH1-69-derived antibodies is the presence of two hydrophobic residues at the tip of the CDRH2 loop that facilitate interactions with hydrophobic epitopes.
 The CDRH2s of AR3A and AR3C contain an Ile/Val-Pro-Met/Leu-Phe motif in which hydrophobic residues interact with the E2 front layer and CD81 binding loop (Chen et al., 2019).
 The CDRH2s of HEPC3 and HEPC74 are less hydrophobic and contain a Thr/Ser-Pro-Ile-Phe/Ser motif (Chen et al., 2019).
 In addition to hydrophobic interactions with the E2 front layer, the HEPC3 CDRH2 also makes a single hydrogen bond with E2 (Flyak et al., 2018).
 By contrast, AR3X is a not a typical VH1-69 antibody in which hydrophobic residues in CDRH2 mediate the binding to hydrophobic residues in E2 (Chen et al., 2019).
 Instead, the AR3X CDRH2 forms eight hydrogen bonds with the E2 glycoprotein, four of which are mediated by AR3X residue Arg52g (AR3X-E2ecto: Pro52c-His445, Pro52e-Thr444, Arg52g-Ala440, Arg52g-Phe442, Arg52g-Tyr443, Arg52g-Pro612, Asn52n-Tyr443, Trp52i-Tyr613) (Figure 4F, Figure 4—figure supplement 2).
 Notably, these differences in binding interactions have functional implications, as these mAbs differ in potency of neutralization of individual HCV strains in the HCVpp panel.
 For example, the AR3X neutralization IC50 for strain 1b21 is ~17 fold lower than the IC50 of HEPC3 (1.2 vs. 20.5 µg/mL).
 In contrast, the AR3X neutralization IC50 for strain 1a142 is ~9 fold higher than the IC50 of HEPC3 (16.2 vs. 1.9 µg/mL) (Figure 2; Flyak et al., 2018).